Sustainable homes

 The homes at The Cape regularly feature in the media.
 As we hear about them, we will provide links here, so you can see what is being written and researched.

-How a cattle farm became a sustainable coastal community – article in The Guardian July 2022
+How a cattle farm became a sustainable coastal community – The Guardian, July 2022.

-Article about The Strait House – May 2022
+The Strait House – The Design Files, May 2022

-Passive House design at The Cape – October 2021 article by Renew
+Passive House design at The Cape – Renew, October 2021

-Couple living in a carbon neutral home at Cape Paterson – May 2021 article by Domain
+The couple living in a carbon neutral home in Victoria’s picturesque Cape Paterson – Domain, May 2021

-Zero carbon and climate resilient – January 2020 article by Domain
+Zero carbon and climate resilient – Domain, January 2020